 The two uppermost isolated/semi-isolated LUs of the M0078A core (LU1.2, and 1.4) record two very distinct brackish assemblages.
-During LU1.2, S. cruciformis, P. psilata and C. rugosum have very high relative abundances, with S. cruciformis and P. psilata being codominant, and suggest the occurrence of low salinity conditions in the Gulf of Corinth.
+During LU1.2, S. cruciformis, P. psilata and C. rugosum have very high relative abundances, with S. cruciformis and P. psilata being codominant, suggesting the occurrence of low salinity conditions in the GoC.
 The presence, in very low abundances even meagre, of T. vancampoae and P. zoharyi and other marine representatives in several samples within the LU1.2 most likely indicate fluctuations in temperature as well as occasional connection with the open sea.
-The LU1.2 correlates with MIS 2-5a, a period marked by significant millennial climate variability which could explain the fluctuations observed in the Corinth record.
-MIS 5a is characterized by temperate conditions in the region and it is included into the warm and wet interstadial periods of MIS 5 (Helmens et al., 2014; Panagiotopoulos et al., 2014; Sadori et al., 2016; Ferguson et al., 2018; Sinopoli et al., 2019).
-In MIS 4-2 the two glacial maxima included has been recognized in the regional paleoclimatic record (e.g., Tzedakis et al., 2002; Panagiotopoulos et al., 2014; Wulf et al., 2018).
-The MIS 2 is the most recent glaciation and includes the coldest climatic conditions of the last glacial cycle, the Last Glacial Maximum (LGM; Yokoyama et al., 2000; Fletcher et al., 2010; Hughes et al., 2015; Ferguson et al., 2018; Ishiwa et al., 2019, Leontaritis et al., 2020).
+The LU1.2 correlates with MIS 2-5a (Gawthrope et al., 2022), a period marked by significant millennial climate variability which could explain the fluctuations observed in the Corinth record.
+MIS 5a is characterised by temperate conditions in the region and it is included in the warm and wet interstadial periods of MIS 5 (Helmens et al., 2014; Panagiotopoulos et al., 2014; Sadori et al., 2016; Ferguson et al., 2018; Sinopoli et al., 2019).
+In MIS 4-2, the two glacial maxima have been recognized in the regional palaeoclimatic record (e.g., Tzedakis et al., 2002; Panagiotopoulos et al., 2014; Wulf et al., 2018).
+MIS 2 is the most recent glaciation and includes the coldest climatic conditions of the last glacial cycle, the Last Glacial Maximum (LGM; Yokoyama et al., 2000; Fletcher et al., 2010; Hughes et al., 2015; Ferguson et al., 2018; Ishiwa et al., 2019, Leontaritis et al., 2020).
 MIS 4 also reaches full glacial conditions in Europe and the North Atlantic Ocean (Guiot et al., 1989; Mangerud et al., 2011; Anjar, 2012; Ferguson et al., 2018; Shackleton et al., 2021).
-MIS 3 is characterized by climatic warming phases, the Dansgaard-Oeschger (DO) events, which are transitions from cold stadial to warm interstadial phases and followed by cold stadial conditions (e.g., Cacho et al., 1999; Capron et al. 2010; Panagiotopoulos et al., 2014).
+MIS 3 is characterised by climatic warming phases, the Dansgaard-Oeschger (DO) events, which are rapid transitions from cold stadial to warm interstadial phases, followed by a slow return to cold stadial conditions (e.g., Cacho et al., 1999; Capron et al. 2010; Panagiotopoulos et al., 2014).
 The DO warm events can be compared to MIS 5c and 5a (Oppo et al., 2006; Engels et al., 2008; Ferguson et al., 2018).
-During the MIS 3, into certain stadials, the Heinrich (HEs) events, also took place (Heinrich, 1988).
-These events are characterized by abrupt climatic changes.
-According to our results, the LU1.2 is characterized mainly by brackish conditions.
-However, marine species, such as, T. vancampoae, P. zoharyi, O. centrocarpum, L. machaerophorum s.l., N. labyrinthus etc., have also been encountered in very low concentrations indicating that the Gulf was temporally connected and disconnected from the Mediterranean Sea (Figure 2 and 3).
+During the MIS 3, within some stadials, the Heinrich (HEs) events also took place (Heinrich, 1988).
+These events are characterised by abrupt climatic changes.
+According to our results, the LU1.2 is characterised mainly by brackish conditions.
+However, marine species, such as T. vancampoae, P. zoharyi, O. centrocarpum sensu Wall et Dale 1966, L. machaerophorum s.l. and N. labyrinthus, have also been encountered in very low concentrations, indicating that the GoC was temporally connected and disconnected from the Mediterranean Sea (Figures 2 and 3).
+These marine conditions and the presence of warm species in several samples could be correlated with the 5a interstadial period.

-In LU1.4, S. cruciformis is the most dominant species suggesting that the Gulf of Corinth is significantly more isolated, compared to the last glacial period.
-The LU1.4 is correlated with MIS 6, which is characterized by very cold and dry conditions especially during the second part of this glacial period (Roucoux et al., 2006; Rohling et al., 2014; Sinopoli et al., 2019; Leontaritis et al., 2022).
+In LU1.4, S. cruciformis is the most dominant species suggesting that the GoC was significantly more isolated, compared to the last glacial period.
+The LU1.4 is correlated with MIS 6, which is characterised by very cold and dry conditions, especially during the second part of this glacial period (Roucoux et al., 2006; Rohling et al., 2014; Sinopoli et al., 2019; Leontaritis et al., 2022).

-In LU1.6 and LU1.8, S. cruciformis continues to be the most dominant species downcore, which points to an isolated environment, while in LU1.10 the most dominant species is P. psilata, possibly indicating an increase in SST.
+In LU1.6 and LU1.8, S. cruciformis continues to be the most dominant species downcore, which points to an isolated environment, whereas in LU1.10, the most dominant species is P. psilata, possibly indicating an increase in SST.
 The LU1.6 corresponds to the stadial MIS 7d (see section 5.1).
 The LU1.8 and LU1.10 are correlated with MIS 8 (Fletcher et al., 2013) and 10, respectively.